Godoca2/Godoca2/README.md

 📫 You can contact me and find me at https://www.linkedin.com/in/césar-g-83005ab3

-In my repositories you will find projects about SQL, python and R
+In my repositories you will find projects about Python, DuckDB and R

 👏 Please give me a ⭐️ if you are interested in my work and like my repositories!